AustinJRoberts/rna_folding/README.md

 but also by the shape of the molecule.
 In genetics, the shape of an RNA molecule is largely determined by how it bends back on itself.
-The sequence of A’s, U’s, G’s, and C’s that make up RNA has certain pairs are drawn together to form hydrogen bonds.
+The sequence of A’s, U’s, G’s, and C’s that make up RNA has certain pairs that are drawn together to form hydrogen bonds.
 A sequence of several bonds in a row is called a stem, and a stem provides sufficient force to keep the molecule folded together.
 In nature, an RNA molecule will form some stems while avoiding others in a manner that  minimizes the free energy of the system.

-This demo program takes am RNA sequence and applies a quadratic model in pursuit of the optimal stem configuration.
+This demo program takes an RNA sequence and applies a quadratic model in pursuit of the optimal stem configuration.

 <p align = "center">